servicebinding/spec/README.md

 The only requirement from this specification is that the subscription results in a k8s resources (Secret, etc), containing a partial or complete set of binding data (defined in [Service Binding Schema](#service-binding-schema)).
 From the `ServiceBinding` CR's perspective, this resource looks and feels like an additional service.

-Example of a partial CR:
+Example of a partial CR, where the second service refers to a Secret containing the provisioned user specific credentials.
 ```
  services:
     - group: postgres.dev
       kind: Service
-      resourceRef: global-user-db
+      name: global-user-db
       version: v1beta1
     - group: postgres.dev
       kind: Secret
-      resourceRef: specific-user-db
+      name: specific-user-db
       version: v1beta1
 ```